-The researchers administered a number of different measures of narcissism to college students and looked at how high-scorers are seen by others, how they see themselves, and how they believe they are seen by others.
+The researchers administered a number of different measures of narcissism to college students and looked at how high-scorers were seen by others; how they saw themselves; and how they believed they were seen by others.
 They looked across social contexts, and interviewed new acquaintances as well as friends and family.

 Their results across the three studies are strikingly consistent.
-Unsurprisingly, they found that narcissists think they are hot stuff.
-Those scoring high in narcissism tended to rate themselves as more intelligent, physically attractive, likeable, and funny than others.
-Interestingly, they also rated themselves as having higher levels of negative aspects of narcissism, such as being power-oriented, impulsive, arrogant, and prone to exaggerate their abilities!
-Therefore, narcissists are aware they are narcissists.
+Unsurprisingly, they found that narcissists do think they are hot stuff.
+Those scoring high in narcissism measures tended to rate themselves as more intelligent, physically attractive, likeable, and funny than others.
+Interestingly, they also rated themselves as having higher levels of negative aspects of narcissism, such as being power-oriented, impulsive, arrogant, and prone to exaggerate their abilities.
+In other words, narcissists are aware that they are narcissists.

-These results suggest that narcissists do indeed have self-awareness of themselves and know their reputation.
-This raises the question: how can narcissists maintain their inflated self-image even though they know full well how they are perceived by others?
+These results suggest that narcissists do indeed have self-awareness of themselves and that they know their reputation.
+This raises the question: How can narcissists maintain their inflated self-image even though they know full well how they are perceived by others?

-"Narcissists believe that they are exceptional people and may behave in arrogant ways because they are attempting to bridge the gap between their self perceptions and their meta-perceptions."
+"Narcissists believe that they are exceptional people and may behave in arrogant ways because they are attempting to bridge the gap between their self-perceptions and their meta-perceptions."

 Of course, it's also possible that narcissists are fully aware of the meaning of narcissism and the negative impact they have on others, but just don't care as long as it doesn't get in the way of their goals.

-The results are also consistent with research showing that narcissists are masters at first impressions.
+The results are also consistent with research showing that narcissists are masters of making first impressions.
 As researchers have suggested, the narcissist's success at creating initial attraction may make short-term contexts more rewarding for them than longer-term contexts: